ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 The z/OS Landscape
 -------------------
-While most systems process files in two modes - binary or UTF-8 encoded text, IBM Z including UNIX Systems Services features an additional third flavor - text encoded in EBCDIC.
+While most systems process files in two modes - binary or UTF-8 encoded text, IBM Z including UNIX System Services features an additional third flavor - text encoded in EBCDIC.
 Ansible has provisions to handle binary data and UTF-8 encoded textual data, but not EBCDIC encoded data.
 This is not necessarily a limitation, it simply requires additional tasks that convert files to/from their original encodings.
 It is up to the Ansible user managing z/OS nodes to understand the nature of the files in their automation.

 The type (binary or text) and encoding of files can be stored in file "tags".
-File tags is a z/OS UNIX Systems Services concept (part of enhanced ASCII) which was established to distinguish binary files from UTF-8 encoded text files and EBCDIC-encoded text files.
+File tags is a z/OS UNIX System Services concept (part of enhanced ASCII) which was established to distinguish binary files from UTF-8 encoded text files and EBCDIC-encoded text files.

 Default behavior for an un-tagged file or stream is determined by the program, for example,